Recession survival checklist

 If you were to lose your job or your hours were reduced, you might also lose any insurance tied to your employer, such as health, disability, or life insurance.
 It’s important to maintain any coverage lost as unexpected events can derail your financial strategy.

-So, you might want to start looking now into alternatives and costs of maintaining these coverages on your own when planning your recession budget.
+Therefore, you might want to start looking into alternatives and costs of maintaining these coverages on your own when planning your recession budget.
 By knowing your options, you can prevent gaps in coverage and prepare for the higher costs of obtaining this coverage individually.

 For any insurance policies you’ve purchased individually, such as home or auto insurance, now might be a good time to see if you can lower your premiums without sacrificing coverage.
 This could help create more room in your budget.